 - Taste and season with additional salt and pepper, if desired.

 - Use high-quality ingredients.
-I recommend using fresh basil and spinach, whole garlic cloves, good olive oil and fresh Parmigiano Reggiano.
+I recommend using fresh basil and spinach, whole cloves of garlic, good olive oil and fresh Parmigiano Reggiano.

 - If your pesto seems too thick, you can easily fix this issue by adding more oil.
 Start with 1 teaspoon at a time until it reaches the consistency you are looking for.
 If you notice it becomes too thin, you can always add some more basil or spinach leaves.